 Bad news, everyone: In a two-week-long span, there have been as many reports that Snapchats are not as destructible as we were originally led to believe.
 Decipher Forensics, a Utah-based data research center, recently announced it found a way to recover Snapchats and will be offering its services to the public for a price.
-Now, another technique to bring back “dead” Snapchats has surfaced – and there’s video proof.
+Now, another technique to bring back “dead” Snapchats has surfaced – and there’s video evidence.

 Photographer and tech enthusiast Nick Keck tells me that he read the story about Decipher Forensics Snapchat recovery system – which at this point has been tested for Android phones – and decided to dig into the app himself using an iPhone.
 “I understood that they extracted everything from the phone onto the computer through a long process and then were able to look through the filesystem and find the photos,” he tells me.
 “I thought to myself: If the photos are stored in folders on Android, they have to be stored similarly on iOS.”

 Using iFile, a program that is more or less an iPhone file and folder browser, he looked into the applications folder and discovered some “oddly named folders.”
 Lo and behold, he found one serving as home to old Snapchats.

 “From there, I looked through the directories until I found some .MOV files and played one,” Keck says.
 “I was stunned to see that it was a video that was sent through Snapchat and had since expired.”

 “I also noticed that there are a few files named ‘filtered’ and ‘output.’
 These photos were videos recorded on the local iPhone to be sent on Snapchat.
 These files seem to only be the most recent video recorded and will stay ‘sent’ or ‘not sent’ and will be overwritten as soon as another video is recorded.”

 While he was unable to find photos, he believes those files are somewhere inside the iPhone’s Snapchat filesytem.